amitec9/amitec9/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Appqik.us.
+- 🔭 I’m currently working on Webappmate.
 - 🌱 I’m currently learning more about Node Js.
 - 👯 I’m looking to collaborate on Github.
 - 🤔 I’m looking for help with ...